-- In the cavity case, run emacs

-- Click Tools/Debugger (GDB)

-- Type icoFoam (appears at the bottom of emacs, as part of a GDB command)

-- Type b icoFoam.C:75, as before.

-- Click on GO

-The execution stops at line 75 in icoFoam.C, and emacs shows the output of icoFoam in the upper window, and the surrounding code in the lower window.

-- Click Next Line until you are at the line with if (nonOrth == nNonOrthCorr).
-Type in the upper window:

-- p nonOrth

-- p nNonOrthCorr

-They are the same, to the boolean is true, which means that the line inside the if-statement will be executed (check by clicking on Next Line).
+- In the cavity case, run emacs - Click Tools/Debugger (GDB) - Type icoFoam (appears at the bottom of emacs, as part of a GDB command) - Type b icoFoam.C:80, as before. - Click on GO The execution stops at line 80 in icoFoam.C, and emacs shows the output of icoFoam in the lower window, and the surrounding code in the upper window. - Mark phiHbyA in the lower window and click Gud/Watch Expression, and you should get a window (Speedbar) showing which class it belongs to and the possibility to examine it more. - Click Next Line until you are at the line with if (nonOrth == nNonOrthCorr).
+Add nonOrth and nNonOrthCorr to Gud/Watch Expression, and you see that they are the same, i.e. the if-statement is true (check by clicking on Next Line).
 Let's examine that line closer by clicking Step Line.
-Emacs will ask if you want to follow a symbolic link - just type yes.
+Emacs will ask if you want to follow a symbolic link just type yes.
 We now see that we are in fvMatrix.C.